 Compare Good Bad Girl.
 Also, Lady Drunk frequently claims to have been one of these in her youth.
 Sometimes overlaps with Ms. Fanservice.
 May be Fan Disservicefor some.

 Anything That Moves is a subtrope, and one of the few cases where a male character will typically be portrayed badly for it.
 An Ethical Slut is a specific, more modern subtrope which isn't portrayed negatively.
 Extreme Omnisexual is related, for characters that are more than bisexuals.
+See also Everybody Has Lots of Sex for cases where this Trope more-or-less applies to the entire cast of a work.

 Axis Powers Hetalia's France epitomizes this trope, with his character being mainly defined by his constant flirting with, undressing of, and feeling up the other nations.
 Just how successful he is at actually getting farther than stripping them is up to debate though, seeing that most of the other nations show far more interest in keeping their distance from him than anything else.